microsoft/pxt/common-docs/identity/sign-in.md

 ## Does this mean I have to create a new email address?

-No. You can create an MSA using your current email address if it is not hosted by Microsoft (e.g.: GMail, Yahoo Mail, and others).
+No. You can create an MSA using your current email address if it is not hosted by Microsoft (e.g.: Gmail, Yahoo Mail, and others).
 When creating your MSA account, just enter your existing email address.

 ## Can I use my school or work account?